How to watch NASA and Russia launch a new crew to the ISS on Thursday

-Three people will escape Earth's gravity on April 9.
-On Thursday, NASA astronaut Chris Cassidy and Russian cosmonauts Anatoly Ivanishin and Ivan Vagner of Roscomos are scheduled to fly from Kazakhstan to the International Space Station.
+Three people will escape Earth's gravity on Thursday, April 9.
+That's when NASA astronaut Chris Cassidy and Russian cosmonauts Anatoly Ivanishin and Ivan Vagner of Roscomos are scheduled to fly from Kazakhstan to the International Space Station.

 NASA TV will stream live coverage of the launch starting at 12 a.m.
 PT on Thursday, with the actual launch time of the Soyuz spacecraft set for 1:05 a.m.
 PT.